thejayduck/Bismuth/README.md

 Usage: bismuth [OPTIONS]

 Options:
-  -s, --silent
-          Disables notifications
+  -s, --silent       Disables notifications

-  -m, --mode <MODE>
-          Specifies the scaling options for Feh.

-          Available modes: - `BgCenter`: Centers the image on the screen without scaling. - `BgFill`: Scales the image to fit the screen and preserves aspect ratio. - `BgMax`: Scales the image to the maximum size with black borders on one side. - `BgScale`: Fills the screen but doesn't preserve the aspect raio. - `BgTile`: Tiles the image on the screen.

-          [default: bg-fill]
-          [possible values: bg-center, bg-fill, bg-max, bg-scale, bg-tile]

-  -h, --help
-          Print help (see a summary with '-h')

-  -V, --version
-          Print version
+  -m, --mode <MODE>  Specifies the scaling options for Feh [default: fill] [possible values: center, fill, max, scale, tile] -h, --help         Print help (see more with '--help') -V, --version      Print version
 ```

 ### `--silent`
 Disables notifications when the wallpaper is successfully set.

 ### `--mode <MODE>`
-- `bg-center`: Centers the image on the screen without scaling.
+- `center`: Centers the image on the screen without scaling.
-- `bg-fill`: Scales the image to fit the screen and preserves aspect ratio.
+- `fill`: Scales the image to fit the screen and preserves aspect ratio.
-- `bg-max`: Scales the image to the maximum size with black borders on one side.
+- `max`: Scales the image to the maximum size with black borders on one side.
-- `bg-scale`: Fills the screen, but doesn't preserve the aspect ratio.
+- `scale`: Fills the screen, but doesn't preserve the aspect ratio.
-- `bg-tile`: Tiles the image on the screen.
+- `tile`: Tiles the image on the screen.

 ### To-Do
 - [x] Save image as `.wallpaper.jpg` for `.fehbg`.